An Empirical Study on Challenges for LLM Application Developers: Conclusion

 \section{Conclusion}

 In this study, we conduct a comprehensive analysis of the challenges faced by LLM developers.
 By examining relevant posts on the OpenAI developer forum, we observe that LLM-related development is gaining significant traction, with developers encountering numerous challenging issues compared to traditional software development.
 Our goal is to analyze the underlying challenges reflected in these questions.
 We investigate the popularity trends on the LLM developer forum and the difficulty levels of the problems raised by developers.
-Subsequently, we manually inspect {\samplednum} sampled posts related to LLM development and construct a detailed taxonomy consisting of 6 main categories and 27 subcategories, representing the challenges that LLM developers encounter.
-Finally, we discuss the implications of our findings for various stakeholders, including LLM developers and LLM providers.
+Subsequently, we manually inspect {\samplednum} sampled posts related to LLM development and construct a detailed taxonomy consisting of 6 main categories and 26 subcategories, representing the challenges that LLM developers encounter.
+Finally, we discuss the implications of our findings for various stakeholders, including LLM developers and LLM vendors.

 For future research, there are several avenues to explore.
-First, expanding the analysis to include posts from other platforms, such as GitHub and Stack Overflow, can provide a more comprehensive view of the challenges faced by LLM developers.
+First, expanding the analysis to include posts from other platforms, such as Stack Overflow, can provide a more comprehensive view of the challenges faced by LLM developers.
 Second, an in-depth study of the solutions proposed in response to the identified challenges can yield valuable insights into effective strategies and best practices.
 Finally, automating the categorization process using machine learning techniques can improve the efficiency and accuracy of the analysis.

-\begin{acks} Xiang Chen and Chaoyang Gao have contributed equally to this work and they are co-first authors.
-Xiang Chen is the corresponding author.
+\begin{acks} The authors would like to thank the editor and three anonymous reviewers for their insightful comments and suggestions, which can substantially improve the quality of this work.
+Xiang Chen and Chaoyang Gao have contributed equally to this work and they are co-first authors.
+Xiang Chen and Yong Liu are the corresponding authors.
 This research was partially supported by the National Natural Science Foundation of China (Grant no. 61202006) and the Postgraduate Research \& Practice Innovation Program of Jiangsu Province (Grant no. SJCX24\_2022). \end{acks}